- Head of Sound and Vision

 Dr Janet Topp Fargion

-Dr Janet Topp Fargion is Lead Curator of World and Traditional Music at the British Library.
+Dr Janet Topp Fargion is Head of Sound and Vision at the British Library.
 Her general research interest is the discipline of Ethnomusicology, with a focus on the music of Africa, particularly of South Africa and the Swahili Coast in East Africa.
 Her research currently centres on ethnographic sound recordings as sources for ethnomusicological investigation.

 Janet is an active member of the British Forum for Ethnomusicology and the Archiving Committee of the Society for Ethnomusicology and is chair of the Research Archive Section of the International Association of Sound and Audiovisual Archives.
 In 2015, she co-curated the British Library major exhibition West Africa: Word, Symbol, Song.